jaanga/jaanga.github.io/tutorials/readme.md

 ## Things to Do / Road Map

-* To create a dozen or so lessons that get you to the stage where you can build Three.js scripts such as [Step Up]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-stepup1/display-wikihouse-stepup1-r2-phone.html ) and [Half Sheet Table]( http://opendesk.github.io/design-playground/opendesk-half-sheet-table/opendesk-half-sheet-table-app-r3.html )
+* To create a dozen or so lessons that get you to the stage where you can
+	* build Three.js scripts such as [Step Up]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-stepup1/display-wikihouse-stepup1-r2-phone.html )
+and [Half Sheet Table]( http://opendesk.github.io/design-playground/opendesk-half-sheet-table/opendesk-half-sheet-table-app-r3.html )
+	* Export the user-generated data tto SVG or DXF files

+## Hints

+### Saving files

+* Any work you create - especially HTML files - will most likely be kept and accessed from a server.
+Servers like to see file names with extensions - such as '.html' or '.js'.
+So remember too add the correct extension when saving files
+* A good rule when saving files for the Internet is to have file-names-that-are-all-lower-case-with-words-separated-by-hyphens.
+OK?

 <!--
 ## Features